-Cardiovascular disease (CVD) is the leading cause of death worldwide, and people with or at high risk of CVD require early detection and care.
+Cardiovascular diseases (CVD) are the main cause of death and disability in the 21st century throughout the world.
+People with CVD or at high risk need early identification and care.
 Most cardiovascular diseases can be prevented by addressing risk factors such as unhealthy diet and obesity, physical inactivity, tobacco use, physical inactivity and harmful use of alcohol through population-based strategies.

-Keywords: Cardiovascular morbidity, risk factors, coronary heart disease, primary health care, prevention.
+Keywords: cardiovascular morbidity, risk factors, coronary heart disease, primary health care, prevention.